-''' Population mean, \mu \to \text{unknown} \to \text{example of a parameter} Sample mean, \bar{x} \to \text{we can compute it} \to \text{example of a statistic} '''
+Population mean, μ \rightarrow unknown \rightarrow example of a parameter $\text{Sample mean}, \bar{x}$ \rightarrow we can compute it \rightarrow example of a statistic a) the estimate;

-- We are typically interested in estimating an unknown population mean μ (a parameter) using the mean computed on a random sample \bar{x} (a statistic). - We will equivalently call the statistic (sample mean) the estimate. - When estimating an unknown parameter, we should report both - a) the estimate; - b) a measure of our "uncertainty" in the estimate.
+- We are typically interested in estimating an unknown population mean μ (a parameter) using the mean computed on a random sample \bar{x} (a statistic). - We will equivalently call the statistic (sample mean) the estimate. - When estimating an unknown parameter, we should report both b) a measure of our "uncertainty" in the estimate.